We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-Stanley’s steel staple gun will be a reliable, lightweight tool for any homeowner or DIYer, yet it’s also strong and well-made enough for use on a jobsite.
-Though it’s still a manual option, it has upgraded features like a convenient handle lock for safety and a jam-clear mechanism for consistently effective use.
+Stanley’s steel staple gun would be a reliable, lightweight tool for any homeowner or DIYer, yet it’s also strong and well-made enough for use on a jobsite.
+Though it’s a manual option like our other two top picks, it has upgraded features like a convenient handle lock for safe storage and a jam-clear mechanism for consistently effective use.

-The Stanley is constructed with chrome-plated steel, making it a suitable staple gun for wood, upholstery, plastics, and more.
-It accepts full-stick bottom-loading and holds T50 heavy-duty staples between ¼ and 9/16 inches.
-The only downside users should be aware of is that they’ll need to purchase staples separately before using this gun.
+Constructed with chrome-plated steel, this Stanley staple gun offers durability and resistance to rust, making it a suitable staple gun for wood, upholstery, plastics, and more.
+It accepts full-stick bottom-loading and holds T50 heavy-duty staples ranging from ¼ to 9/16 inches in length.
+It has a transparent window that shows the remaining staple level, and we appreciated that its jam-free design kept us moving through our tests quickly.
+The only downside we found was that we had to purchase staples separately before use.

-Get the Stanley staple gun at Amazon, Tractor Supply Co., Ace Hardware, The Home Depot, or Walmart
+Get the Stanley staple gun at Amazon, Tractor Supply Co., Ace Hardware, or The Home Depot.

 Best Electric